yuninxia/llvm-examples-cct-cfg-dfa/README.md

 ## Minimal prerequisites

 - LLVM/Clang **17+** with CMake config files (i.e., `llvm-config --cmakedir` works)
+- If you are using Spack, `spack install llvm@17.0.6+clang+lld` provides the tested toolchain
 - CMake 3.20+, a C++17 compiler
 - (optional) Graphviz `dot` to render CFGs